What is residence?

 You could also be treated as UK resident even if you do not satisfy any of these conditions.
 This will be determined in part by how much time you spend in the UK in a tax year (or a series of tax years) and the number of ‘ties’ you have to the UK.
 The more time you spend in the UK, the fewer ties you need to be UK resident for tax purposes and therefore subject to UK tax on your foreign income and gains.

-There is more detail in the section – When is someone resident in the UK?.
+There is more detail on the page – When is someone resident in the UK?.

 Normally you are tax resident (or not) in the UK for a complete tax year – however sometimes you can split the tax year.
 In this instance the year is split into a UK part and an overseas part.
 It is also possible to be tax resident in both the UK and another country at the same time: this is called dual residence.
 Note that your residence status is determined separately from your domicile status.